phylosynth/phylosynth.github.io/about.md

 permalink: /about/
 ---

-PhyloSynth is a collaborative group of scientists that aim to provide an updated framework and set of phylogenies for the plant Tree of Life.<p>
+PhyloSynth is a collaborative group of scientists that aim to provide an updated framework and set of phylogenies for the plant Tree of Life.

 We got together because we want to find new ways to provide an integrated, up-to-date, high quality, open, reproducible and sustainable plant Tree of Life to a diverse user community.
-You can find out more about our vision <a href="https://onlinelibrary.wiley.com/doi/abs/10.1002/ajb2.1041">here</a>.<p>
+You can find out more about our vision <a href="https://onlinelibrary.wiley.com/doi/abs/10.1002/ajb2.1041">here</a>.

-Current members are: <p>
+Current members are:

 <a href="http://www.antonelli-lab.net">Alexandre Antonelli</a><br>
 <a href="https://www.kew.org/science/who-we-are-and-what-we-do/people/william-j-bill-baker">Bill Baker</a><br>